 Beware that it’s forbidden to enter the cave during summer when the signs indicate the closure.
 It is due to the restoration of the area and protection of nesting black swifts.
 Parks Canada is regularly on patrol giving fines to disrespectful visitors.

-Johnston Canyon cave can be visited in winter only.
+Johnston Canyon cave (between Lower and Upper Falls) can be visited in winter only.

 Johnston Canyon guided tour

 A guided tour in Johnston Canyon is available, departing from Banff.
 However, you don’t need a guide for this hike.
 Maybe if you don’t have a car or want to save yourself a headache from the parking situation, this might be a good option.